Skip to main content

 What is a baguette diamond?

 There are two main shapes of baguette diamonds: tapered and straight.
 Straight baguettes are rectangular shaped, while a tapered baguette diamond is wider on one end.
-Tapered baguettes are popular accent stones in traditional engagement rings.
-Our baguette eternity rings feature straight baguettes all the way (or halfway!) around the ring.
+Tapered baguettes are popular accent stones in traditional engagement rings while our baguette diamond rings feature straight baguettes all the way (or halfway!) around the ring.

 When were baguette diamonds invented?

 The history of the baguette diamond (particularly its name) is a contested one.
-Baguette diamonds were officially invented in the 1920s as part of the Art Deco movement.
+Baguette diamonds rose to popularity in the 1920s as part of the Art Deco movement.
 Their clean geometric shapes were a major departure from round diamonds.
 They’ve been around for 100 years now, and their minimalist design makes them a timeless choice.

 But jewelers may have actually drawn inspiration from Hogback diamonds, which date as far back as the 16th century.
 Hogbacks are elongated, table-cut diamonds often used for monogramming initials into jewelry designs.
 Not until the 20th century were baguettes given their unique name and the chance to shine on their own.